Signs You May Benefit From a Dental Hygienist Appointment

 If you can see yellowish or brownish deposits along your gum line or between your teeth, this is likely calculus — hardened plaque that has mineralised over time.
 Tartar build-up is one of the clearest visual signs that a dental hygienist appointment is overdue.

-The Science Behind Gum Disease
+The Science Behind Gum Disease: What Happens Beneath the Surface

 If gingivitis is not addressed, it may progress to periodontitis.
-Small pockets form between the gums and teeth, which harbour more bacteria.
+In this more advanced stage, the inflammation extends deeper, affecting the periodontal ligament and the alveolar bone that supports the teeth.
+Small pockets form between the gums and teeth, which harbour more bacteria and become increasingly difficult to clean.
 Over time, this can lead to bone loss, gum recession, and in severe cases, tooth mobility.
-Our article on gum disease and tooth loss prevention strategies covers this in more detail.
-This is precisely why early intervention through regular hygienist appointments is so valuable.

 Tooth Sensitivity and Gum Recession

 A dental hygienist can help by removing bacterial deposits from around the affected area, reducing inflammation, and advising on gentle but effective cleaning techniques to prevent further recession.
+If sensitivity is significant or gum recession is advanced, your dentist may recommend additional assessment to determine whether further treatment is appropriate.

 Stained Teeth and Surface Discolouration